Graduate School Requirements for the Ph.D.

 - All doctoral candidates in Italian Studies must successfully complete required coursework, pass a Minor and a Major field Candidacy Exam (with a written and an oral component), successfully defend a dissertation prospectus, and pass a final oral examination on the dissertation and the designated special areas of research.
 All students entering without an approved M.A. in Italian must also pass qualifying exams at the end of their second year of study.

-- Third and Fourth Language Requirement: Candidates are required to demonstrate at least a reading knowledge of two other professionally relevant languages beyond Italian and English language, such as French, Latin, German, Spanish, Arabic, or any other language related to the student’s areas of study, subject to the approval of the student’s Advisor.
-For students entering without an approved M.A. in Italian, proficiency through coursework or exams in one of the two professionally relevant languages will be required by the end of the second year, the other by the end of the fourth year.
-For students entering with an approved M.A. in Italian, proficiency in one language will be required by the end of the first year, the other by the end of the second year.
-While speaking proficiency in the designated second languages will certainly be encouraged, reading proficiency (above the second year level) will be seen as the more important requirement.
+- Third Language Requirement: Candidates are required to demonstrate at least a reading knowledge of one other professionally relevant languages beyond Italian and English language, such as French, Latin, German, Spanish, Arabic, or any other language related to the student’s areas of study, subject to the approval of the student’s Advisor.
+Proficiency through coursework or exams in the professionally relevant languages will be required by the end of the second year.
+While speaking proficiency in the designated languages will certainly be encouraged, reading proficiency (above the second year level) will be seen as the more important requirement.
 Students can demonstrate proficiency in one of three ways: 1) by passing the graduate reading proficiency exam given by a Department; 2) by passing a level II examination in German; 3) by taking and passing German 6101 and 6102, French 6571 an 6572 or Latin 5890 and 5891 (reading courses); 4) by taking and passing the 1101-1103 series in other languages with a grade of "B" or better (the 1000-level series may not be substituted for 5000 and 6000- level reading courses in departments where the latter exist, although students are free to take any additional courses on their own).
 Credit hours taken to satisfy the Language Requirement cannot be counted toward those required for the degree (GSH IV.1 and VII.1)

 While we encourage our Ph.D. students to begin thinking of their main area of specialization and even of an eventual dissertation as early as possible in their program, we also want them to keep in mind the realities of the job market they will eventually enter.
 To that end, they should take a broad range of courses throughout their degree program in order to establish a familiarity with areas of French, Francophone, or Italian Studies outside of their specialization.
 Universities hiring at the Assistant Professor level today tend to favor candidates with solid pedagogical training and teaching experience and with at least two areas of teaching expertise.
-Examples of primary or secondary areas of specialization include, among many others, comparative studies, film studies, gender and sexuality studies, cultural studies, and second language acquisition.
+Ph.D.s pursuing non-academic careers also find a broad range of coursework essential.
+Examples of primary or secondary areas of specialization include, among many others, comparative studies, film studies, gender and sexuality studies, cultural studies, medieval and renaissance studies, and second language acquisition.